zhangyafeikimi/gbdt/README.md

 > LS loss is numerically smoother and highly encouraged.

 ####training_sample
-Filename of training sample.
+Filename of training samples.

 ####training_sample_format
-Training sample format, can be "liblinear" or "gbdt".
+Format of training sample, can be "liblinear" or "gbdt".

 **ml-gbdt** is fully compatible with liblinear format.
 An example is: